imdevan/imdevan.github.io/_posts/2016-09-26-useful-heroku-commands.md

 listening to one of your git branches.
 More info [below](#deploying-to-heroku).

 {: .st}
-## Start your app locally
+## Test your app locally

+Heroku allows you to test how your app will be run on Heroku's servers, locally.
-To locally start all of the process types that are defined in your Procfile
+To start all of the process types that are defined in your Procfile, in your local environment
 {% highlight bash %}
 heroku local
 {% endhighlight %}